pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

 ..
 Note::
     PyTorch and ``torchvision`` define an example as a tuple of an image and a target.
-    In contrast, we omit this notation in PyTorch Geometric to allow for various data structures in a clean und understandable way.
+    We omit this notation in PyTorch Geometric to allow for various data structures in a clean und understandable way.

 We show a simple example of an unweighted and undirected graph with three nodes and four edges.
 Each node is assigned exactly one feature: